 Your ad featuring an option to sell their home fast for cash shows.

-Searcher accidentally clicks your ad, driving up your bill, without any intention of selling you their house.
+The searcher accidentally clicks your ad, driving up your bill, without any intention of selling you their house.

 This is a fairly common example.
-As you’ll discover, from video games to furniture to spiritual statues, lots of search terms that represent something that has nothing to do with selling a house fast.
+As you’ll discover, from video games to furniture to spiritual statues, lots of search terms represent something that has nothing to do with selling a house fast.